vorzelmir/TheTips/Golang_calculator_GitLab-CICD_AWS_ECR/README.md

-### Create and test Golang calculator with the GitLab-CI/CD, Podman executor and deploy an image to the AWS ECR
+### Create and test Golang calculator with the GitLab-CI/CD, Podman executor, and deploy an image to the AWS ECR

-The new project in the GitLab.com is go-calculator
+The new project on GitLab.com is go-calculator